Table of Contents

 What Happens

-• A dedicated workspace is created for the WP (.worktrees/###-feature-WP01/)
+• An execution workspace is created or reused for the WP (.worktrees/###-feature-lane-a/)

 • The WP lane is updated to doing

-• Dependencies are enforced via --base
+• Dependencies are enforced through lane computation in finalize_tasks

 Troubleshooting